zkhr/blog/panels/blog-025-looking-forward.md

 releases.

 Last year I launched
-<span class="link" data-x="2" data-y="-5">roze</span>, a discord bot for
+<a class="link" data-x="2" data-y="-5">roze</a>, a discord bot for tracking
-tracking turns for multiplayer Civ 6 games.
+turns for multiplayer Civ 6 games.
 She is now a verified bot in over 100 servers, which is pretty exciting (and required me to do some extra data retention cleanups and introduce a terms of service).
 If they don't include built-in support for something similar in Civ 7, I'll try and get roze up and running pretty quickly after launch.